Caitriona Balfe Believes ‘Outlander’ Won’t Suffer The Same Problems As ‘Game Of Thrones’

-For those who are eagerly awaiting the next season of Starz Outlander, the actor who plays the main character, Claire Randall, has recently spoken out about how this series will not go the way of HBO’s hit series, Game of Thrones, according to Digital Spy.
+For those who are eagerly awaiting the next season of Starz Outlander, the actor who plays the main character, Claire Randall Fraser, has recently spoken out about how this series will not go the way of HBO’s hit series, Game of Thrones, according to Digital Spy.

 As previously reported by The Inquisitr, many fans were unhappy with the way the final season of Game of Thrones ended.
 While some blamed the series showrunners, others blamed the fact that the HBO series had jumped well in front of its source material by the time the final season aired in 2019.